I was greeted with uncontrollable laughter by my family.

-Toward that end, I had originally thought about doing a personal journal.
-But, then lightening struck and (aside from the smell of some burnt flesh and the need for some new clothes) I felt I could accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!
+The doctors told me that I must have been dreaming about doing a personal journal.
+But, then lightening struck and (aside from the smell of some burnt flesh and the need for some new clothes) I decided I could probably accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!

 (Here I feel compelled to write the following disclaimer.)

 In this blog (if you are a member of the grammar police) you will find bad grammer (hee hee), pour puntuation (ha ha), and dreadful speling.
 You’re welcome, grammar police.
 You might also require a translator when reading any of my posts—as I’m quite the expert in writing the incomprehensible.

-So feel free to bring that translator: you’ll only add to my stats—say nothing of my ego.
+So feel free to bring a translator: it’ll add to my stats—say nothing of my ego.

 Influences?
-Well I’ve had many … just never on anyone else.
+I’ve had many … just never on anyone else.
 I include this fact to spare you anxiety over your reading any further—in case you’re addicted to any Benzodiazepines.

-Okay, the following detail might reveal more than you will want to know about me.
-But, I’m going to risk it—just for you.
+The following detail might reveal more than you wish to know about me, but I’m going to risk it—just for you.

 I’M A LEO!